frc1675/brownbook/contributing/github-guide.md

 ![Actions](./images/actions-done.PNG)

-Once page generation is complete you can look at your changes in GitHub pages through the link we set to show on the Code tab of your repository page.
+Once page generation is complete you can look at your changes in GitHub Pages through the link we set to show on the Code tab of your repository page.
 Click around, make sure your changes look as you like and that all images and links work correctly.

 #### Iterate your changes
 Continue through the change, stage, commit, push, check steps until you are happy with your content.
 Make sure it meets the [brownbook standards](./standards.md)!

 #### Stop codespace
-Codespaces stop themselves automatically after 30 min of activity, but you can stop your codespace when you are finished to save codespace time.
+Codespaces stop themselves automatically after 30 min of inactivity, but you can stop your codespace when you are finished to save codespace time.
 (You can also turn down the automatic stop time in your account settings).
-Your codespace name will not match, it is randomly generated.
+Your codespace name will not match the picture, it is randomly generated.

 ![Stop codespace](./images/stop-codespace.PNG)